imanng/api-overrides/README.md

 **Note:** The base API key must match a configured base API.
 If the key doesn't exist, you'll receive a 404 error.

+## Examples

+Check out the [api-overrides-examples](https://github.com/imanng/api-overrides-examples) repository for complete example applications demonstrating how to use API Overrides:

+- **Flutter Coffee App** - Mobile/web application built with Flutter
+- **Next.js Coffee App** - Server-rendered web application built with Next.js 16

+These examples show how to integrate API Overrides into both mobile and web applications.

 ## Use Cases

 ### 1. Mobile App Development